gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 ```

 ### -PreserveFileDetails
-Specify this parameter to leave the date unchanged for documents that you label.
+Specify this parameter to leave the modified date unchanged for documents that you label:

-For local or network files, the Last Modified date remains unchanged.
+- For local or network files, the Last Modified date remains unchanged.

-For SharePoint files, the Modified date and Modified By date remain unchanged.
+- For SharePoint files, the Modified date and Modified By date remain unchanged.

+However, if your data repository displays the date the file was last accessed, this PowerShell parameter has no effect on that file attribute that the scanner will change.

 ```yaml
 Type: PreserveFileDetails